effector/effector/src/content/docs/en/api/effector/attach.md

 });
 ```

-- When `attachedFx` triggered, payload passed into `mapParams` function, then result of it passed into `originalFx`
+- When `attachedFx` triggered, payload passed into `mapParams` function, then the result of it passed into `originalFx`
 - When `originalFx` is finished, then `attachedFx` must be finished with the same resolution (done/fail).
 - If `mapParams` throws an exception, then `attachedFx` must be finished with the error as `attachedFx.fail`.
 But `originalFx` will not be triggered at all.